A Practical Guide to Maslow’s Basic Human Needs for Understanding Motivation

 All of the needs below self-actualization are basic human needs.

-Maslow also called these basic human needs neurotic needs or deficient needs because if we’re focused on meeting these needs, we have anxiety.
+Maslow also called these basic human needs neurotic or deficient needs because if we’re focused on meeting them, we have anxiety.

-We don’t feel ourselves.
-Life isn’t fulfilling.
-We can’t operate from a calm, quiet center.
-We lack positive mental health.
+We don’t feel like ourselves, and our lives aren’t fulfilling.
+We can’t operate from a calm, quiet center; we lack positive mental health.

 Any unmet or ungratified basic human need causes problems and tensions that we seek to resolve.